 Jacob Brittingham '14

-When I first started looking at colleges I didn’t plan to double major.
-I knew I wanted to attend a school with an open theater program, where nonmajors got to audition for productions.
-But my plan was to focus on biology.
+When I first started looking at colleges I didn't plan to double major.
+I knew I wanted to attend a school with an open theatre program, where non-majors got to audition for productions, but my plan was to focus on biology.
 So when I arrived at Susquehanna, I entered with one major—biology.

-In fact, my plan was to not do any theater shows right away, to get plugged in to my major.
+In fact, I didn't plan to do any shows right away, while I was getting plugged in to my major.
 By chance, a friend encouraged me to audition for The Full Monty my freshman year, and I got a role.
-After the production, I had such an amazing experience that I realized that I had to study theater while at Susquehanna.
-So that’s how I became a double major.
+I had such an amazing experience that I realized I had to study theatre while at Susquehanna.

-My professors have been very supportive of my pursuing a double major.
+My professors were very supportive of me pursuing a double major.
 Once I got to know them and we talked about how I enjoyed both disciplines, we worked together to map out a plan for my coursework.
-Classes and rehearsals and research keep me incredibly busy, but I thrive on performing well in those varied roles.
+Classes and rehearsals and research kept me incredibly busy, but I thrived on performing well in those varied roles.

-The liberal arts introduce you to a lot of new and diverse ideas.
-For me, combining theater and science offers a duality that fuses together to form a great thing.
-My biggest reward in studying such contrasting majors is the people I meet.
-Everyone offers something new and everyone has their own story.
-That experience helps in trying to figure out a new way to do things.
+A liberal arts education introduces you to a lot of new and diverse ideas.
+For me, combining theatre and science offered a duality that fused together to form a great thing.
+My biggest reward in studying such contrasting majors was the people I met.
+Everyone offered something new, and everyone had their own story.
+That experience helps when trying to figure out a new way to do things.
 The more things you learn, the more you can look at things from a different point of view.